 Another long weekend before the year ended, we chose to visit Alsace.
 Like the trip to Jungfrau, I also enjoyed this French city.
 I promise I’ll also write about it soon.

 10. Christmas in Belgium, New Year in Pinas

 So we thought we would return to the Philippines two years after our last visit, but we wanted it again.
 It was a #PerpieInPinas in 2015 after all then.
 I’ll blog about it soon too!

 So…What’s up for On the Go in 2015?

 I think I was able to keep my promise of blogging more about my travels in a more timely manner, but I also think I wasn’t fast enough.
 It’s still taking me some time to write after the trip, such that the next thing I knew, we’re set for another!

-What I can possibly give you a hint is that, I’ll definitely be visiting more places in Belgium.
-And here’s a shortlist: Bruges (a return to explore it more), Brussels (ditto), Waterloo, Hasselt, Leuven, Ghent, Ostend, the Ardenes.
+What I can possibly give you a hint is that I’ll definitely be visiting more places in Belgium.
+And here’s a shortlist: Bruges (a return to exploring it more), Brussels (ditto), Waterloo, Hasselt, Leuven, Ghent, Ostend, the Ardenes.
 One thing’s for sure – it’s my way for me to learn more about my new home and hopefully imbibe the Belgian culture.
 So, wish me luck!